Flow Decomposition, Green Testing, and Lane--Emden Inequalities on Weighted Graphs: Existence and Nonexistence in the k -orthant

-\paragraph{\textbf{Acknowledgments}.} Part of this work was done when Y. Sun was visiting University of Bielefeld and University of Perugia.
-Y. Sun would like to thank both institutions for hospitality, and thank Prof. Grigor'yan and Prof. Filippucci for their invitations.
+\paragraph{\textbf{Acknowledgments}.} Part of this work was carried out while Y. Sun was visiting the University of Bielefeld and the University of Perugia.
+Y. Sun would like to thank both institutions for their hospitality, and Professors Grigor'yan and Filippucci for their invitations.
 The authors acknowledge the use of OpenAI's ChatGPT (GPT-5.5 Pro) as an interactive tool during the exploratory stage of this project.
+Examples \ref{ex:unweighted-nonexistence-not-Lq} and \ref{ex:diagonal-energy-not-testing} were found with the help of GPT-5.5 Pro.
+The authors take full responsibility for all mathematical statements, proofs, and final wording.

-\textbf{Data availability.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.
+\textbf{Data availability.} Data sharing is not applicable to this article, as no datasets were generated or analyzed during the current study.

 \textbf{Declaration.} On behalf of all authors, the corresponding author states that there is no conflict of interest.